Silasveyren-55/scammer-simulator/README.md

 ### 2. Configure Target App

-1. **Select Platform:** Use the new dropdown to select the platform you are testing (e.g., TikTok, Instagram).
+1. **Select Platform:** Use the dropdown to select the platform you are testing (e.g., TikTok, Instagram).
 2. Enter your app's signup/login page URL in the **Target App URL** field (only required for account generation and follower boost login).
 3. **(Optional)** Enter a proxy server address (e.g., `http://user:pass@host:port`) in the **Proxy Server** field for distributed testing.